zpoint/CPython-Internals/Interpreter/memory_management/memory_management.md

 we need to know some concept before we look into how python's memory allocator work

-the smallest unit in python's memory management system, the size of a blokc is the same size as a single **byte**
+the smallest unit in python's memory management system, the size of a blok is the same size as a single **byte**

 	typedef uint8_t block